 At the end of this article, I’ve included a downloadable copy of the session deck 168 slides

 For folks who asked the following offline questions, here are the answers:

-Q: Can we convert a Linux physical machine to virtual machine?
+Q: Can we convert a Linux physical machine to a virtual machine?
 A: Unfortunately not, here is the full list of the supported physical machine conversion to Hyper-V.

 Q: We are still running System Center Virtual Machine Manager 2012 because we need the P2V functionality, but VMM 2012 does not support Hyper-V 2012 R2.
-A: Thanks to Microsoft Virtual Machine Converter 3.0 that brings back P2V functionality, you can now safely upgrade your VMM infrastructure to 2012 R2.
+A: Thanks to Microsoft Virtual Machine Converter 3.0 which brings back P2V functionality, you can now safely upgrade your VMM infrastructure to 2012 R2.